-Experimental setup For both WMDP [73] and MMLU subset unlearning tasks [55], we directly unlearn on pre-trained models.
-The WMDP benchmark focuses on unlearning knowledge in biology, chemistry, and cybersecurity.
-In MMLU subset unlearning, the goal is to unlearn three subjects while retaining their closely related counterparts: economics (econometrics), law (jurisprudence), and physics (math), all requiring high-precision forgetting to resolve knowledge entanglement.
-In line with [73], we assess all models based on their multiple-choice accuracy.
+Experimental setup For both WMDP [70] and MMLU subset unlearning tasks [52], we directly unlearn on pre-trained models.
+WMDP benchmark focuses on unlearning knowledge in biology, chemistry, and cybersecurity.
+In MMLU subsets unlearning, the goal is to unlearn three subjects and retain their closely related counterparts: economics (econometrics), law (jurisprudence), and physics (math), all requiring high-precision forgetting to resolve knowledge entanglement.
+In line with [70], we assess all models based on their multiple-choice accuracy.
 A successfully unlearned model should exhibit an accuracy near random guessing (25% for four-option multiple-choice questions).
 We employ the ECO-RN variant (random noise) as the corruption function for both tasks.
-We optimize the corruption strength σ only for Zephyr-7B on a set of 100 synthetic questions and answers generated by GPT-4 to ensure that real questions are not exposed during unlearning.
-The
+We only optimize corruption strength $\sigma$ for Zephyr-7B on a set of 100 synthetic questions and answers generated by GPT-4 to ensure the real questions is not exposed during unlearning.
+We use the same corruption parameter $\sigma$ for all other models.
+We compare our method against LLMU [136], SCRUB [66], SSD [39], RMU [70], and a prompting baseline that instructs the model not to answer questions within the domain correctly.